-Implants have changed the face of dentistry in last few decades.
+Dental implants have changed the face of dentistry in the last few decades.
 They have received widespread acceptability because of high success rate and patient satisfaction.
-Implants not only replace missing teeth but also restore oral functions, speech and self esteem of the patient.
-To achieve all these, accurate implant placement with high degree of precision is required.
+Implants not only replace missing teeth but also restore oral functions, speech, and self-esteem of the patient.
+To achieve all these, accurate implant placement with a high degree of precision is required.
 No tool in implant dentistry plays a more vital role in diagnosis and treatment planning than radiography.

 Digital radiographic technique:

-Digital imaging include the computed tomography, tuned aperture computed tomography, cone-beam CT, magnetic resonance imaging.
-These can create a three-dimensional image which is described not only by its width, height and pixels, but additionally by its depth and thickness.
+Digital imaging includes the radiovisiography (RVG), computed tomography, tuned aperture computed tomography, cone-beam CT, magnetic resonance imaging.
+These create a three-dimensional image which is described not only by its width, height, and pixels but additionally by its depth and thickness.

 Following is the description of these imaging modalities,

-These are routinely used in dental office to diagnose periapical and periodontal pathologies.
+These are routinely used in the dental office to diagnose periapical and periodontal pathologies.
 Intraoral periapical views offer the best resolution (line pairs/mm) among all the imaging modalities.
 These films provide us fine details about the trabecular pattern, angulation of the adjacent teeth and periodontal status of adjacent teeth.
-The disadvantage is that these films give us a 2 dimensional picture of a three dimensional object.
-Paralleling technique should be used to take the radiographs as otherwise the images may be subjected to shortening or elongation.
+The disadvantage is that these films give us a two-dimensional picture of a three-dimensional object.
+The paralleling technique should be used to take the radiographs as otherwise the images may be subjected to shortening or elongation.
 These films have a limited size so are inadequate to evaluate large edentulous areas as well as associated maxillary and mandibular structures.
-Other limitations of intra-oral periapical radiographs include,
+Other limitations of intraoral periapical radio-graphs include,

-- Magnification of the image which may result in false reading.
-It can be minimized by using paralleling technique.
+- Magnification of the image which may result in false readings.
+It can be minimized by using the paralleling technique.

 - Cannot be used to determine bone density and mineralization.

 Occlusal radiography provides a little information regarding treatment planning in implantology.
-It provides the cross sectional view which is used to calculate the buccolingual dimensions of the bone.
-It also can be used to assess the buccolingual position of the implant following implant placement.
-It cannot accurately provide the buccolingual dimensions of the bone at crestal level which is required to select the diameter of the implant.
-Many recent technologies like CT-scan, CBCT etc provide better details as compared to the conventional occlusal radiograph.
+It provides the cross-sectional view which is used to calculate the buccolingual dimensions of the bone.
+It can also be used to assess the ……….Contents available in the book……….Contents available in the book……….Contents available in the book……….Contents available in the book……..

-The lateral cephalometeric radiographs are useful in planning the implant position and orientation in maxilla and mandible.
+The lateral cephalometric radiographs are useful in planning the implant position and orientation in maxilla and mandible.
 They provide accurate information about the available bone in the mid-sagittal region of the maxilla and mandible.
 The long film-focal distance causes minimal magnification.
-In partially edentulous cases the position and angulation of roots of teeth as well as important landmarks such as the mandibular canal and maxillary sinus can be identified.
+In partially edentulous cases, the position and angulation of the roots of teeth, as well as important landmarks such as the mandibular canal and maxillary sinus, can be identified.

 Panoramic radiography [Orthopentogram (OPG)] has been an important component of dental diagnostic radiology for over 40 years.
-It provides outline the bony anatomy clearly and is generally used for diagnosis of gross pathoses within the jaws as well as the relation of anatomic structures such as sinuses, canals, fossae and foraminae to the implant site 1.
+It provides an outline of the bony anatomy clearly and is generally used for diagnosis of gross pathoses within the jaws as well as the relation of anatomic structures such as the sinuses, canals, fossae, and foraminae to the implant site 1.
 The basic principles behind panoramic radiography are,

-- The point around which the X-ray source and cassette holder rotate is called the center of rotation.
+- The point around which the X-ray source and cassette holder rotates is called the center of rotation.

-The focal trough (image layer) is defined as an invisible area 3 dimensional curved zone in which structures are clearly demonstrated on a panoramic radiograph.
-The shape of the focal trough varies depending on the equipment manufacturer.
-The structures located within the focal trough appear reasonably well defined in the panoramic radiograph.
-Structures positioned inside or outside the focal trough appear blurred or not visible on the panoramic film.
-In most of the OPG x-ray machines, the Focal trough is narrow in the anterior region and wide in the posterior region.
+The focal trough (image layer) is defined as an invisible area three dimensional curved zone in which structures are clearly demonstrated on a panoramic radiograph.
+The shape of the focal trough varies, depending on the equipment manufacturer.
+The structures located within the focal trough appear reasonably well defined on a panoramic radiograph.
+Structures positioned inside or outside the focal trough appear blurred or are not visible on the panoramic film.
+In most of the OPG X-ray machines, the focal trough is narrow in the anterior region and wide in the posterior region.
 The focal trough or image plane used in panoramic radiography is predetermined by the manufacturer and is usually based on averaged anthropomorphic measurements.

 There are many advantages of panoramic radiography which include,